-This is a label for a gender identity or expression that describes someone with a gender that is or leans towards feminine.
+This is a label for a gender identity or expression that describes someone with a gender that is or leans toward feminine.

-Some femmes also identify as women, while many others don’t.
+Some femmes also identify with the term “woman,” while many others don’t.

-This term and acronym is most commonly used to refer to trans males, trans men, and some transmasculine people who were assigned female at birth.
+This term is most commonly used to refer to trans males, trans men, and some transmasculine people who were assigned female at birth.

-It’s important to only use this term if someone prefers to be referred to this way, as some trans males, trans men, and transmasculine people use terms that don’t include or indicate the sex they were assigned at birth.
+It’s important to only use this term if someone wants to be referred to this way, as some trans men and transmasculine people use terms that don’t include or indicate the sex they were assigned at birth.

 This term describes someone who doesn’t strongly identify with any gender or with any gender labels.